Domain Property Management Blog

 What must a landlord do after the sale of rental in Illinois?

 After you’ve done this, it’ll then become the incoming landlord’s responsibility to inform the tenant of the change of ownership.
-This they must do within 21 days of receiving the deposit from the outgoing landlord.
+This they must do within 21 days of receiving the security deposit from the outgoing landlord.

-Illinois law allows landlords to evict tenants for lease violations, such as failure to pay rent and for causing damage.
+Illinois security deposit law allows landlords to evict tenants for lease violations, such as failure to pay rent and for causing damage.
 You must, however, follow the state law when carrying out the process, lest it fails.

 If a landlord fails to follow such security deposit rules, you could find yourself paying reasonable attorney's fees and added court costs.